sarahrosehassan/find-primes/README.md

 # The Prime Factors of an Integer
 The returned list of the method needs to contain all the prime factors in ascending sorted order.
 This list must include the factors the exact number of times it appears in its product.
 For example, if n = 220 [2, 2, 5, 11] is returned.

+Algorithm to find all the prime factors of an integer:

+If the integer is even, list all occurences of 2 that divide the integer.
+The number of ocurrences is determined by the number of times the integer can be divided by 2.

-To find all the prime factors of an integer, list all occurences of all even numbers that divide the integer, then list all occurence of odd numbers that divide the and list the number itself.
+If the integer is odd, list all occurence of odd numbers that divide the integer starting with 3 and increment until the square root of the number is reached.

+list the number itself if the number is greater than 2